129496-10-2

 Molecular Formula: 2C32H45NO7.2C31H43NO7

-Appearance: White to Off-White Solid
+Appearance: White to off-White crystalline solid

 Delivery Time: 2 weeks after order